raksha009/studentambassadors/Bug-Bash/C# Beginner Training/1_LP_AZ_get-started-with-c-sharp/M01-write-your-first-c-sharp-code/includes/1-introduction.md

 - Diagnose errors when you type code incorrectly.
 - Identify different C# syntax elements like operators, classes, and methods.

 By the end of this module, you'll be able to write C# code to print a message to a text console, like the Windows command prompt.
-These lines of code will give you your first look at the C# syntax, and immediately provide invaluable insights.
-In fact, this module will introduce many new ideas, which we'll expand upon in other modules.
+These lines of code will give you your first look at the C# syntax and immediately provide invaluable insights.
+This module will introduce many new ideas, which we'll expand upon in other modules.